Office of the Superintendent of Financial Institutions

 Policyholder behavior assumptions are critical in the determination of guarantee costs.

-An example of a dynamic lapse formula can be found in Table 1 of the Chapter 8 (MCCSR).
-The Appointed Actuary is free to determine a lapse formula appropriate to their block of business taking into account the considerations noted above.
+An example of a dynamic lapse formula can be found in Table 1 of Chapter 8 of OSFI’s MCCSR Guideline.
+The Appointed Actuary is expected to determine a lapse formula appropriate to their block of business taking into account the considerations noted above.
 All key elements of policyholder behaviour should be modelled for material exposures.

-The Appointed Actuary should describe the methodology used to set the amount of the deferred acquisition expenses at policy issue, justify its recoverability and write the initial balance of acquisition expense down to zero over a term established at policy inception.
-In addition, the Appointed Actuary should describe the DAC recoverability testing employed, the assumptions used, the term of the liabilities, and the criteria (CTE level to which DAC is tested) used to determine whether the DAC needs to be written down.
+The Appointed Actuary should describe the methodology used to set the amount of the deferred acquisition expenses at policy issue, recoverability term and assessment of recovery.
+With respect to the DAC recoverability testing, the Appointed Actuary should detail the assumptions used and the criteria (e.g. at what CTE level is DAC recoverability tested) to determine if a write-down is required.

 The Appointed Actuary should disclose the margin (in basis points) allocated to offset the cost of the guarantees and the margin allocated to fund the deferred acquisition cost requirements for the last three years.
 For insurers employing a whole contract approach, the amounts shown each year should reflect the actual allocations year-by-year.

 In any case, if a draw-down of the DAC is deemed appropriate, the Appointed Actuary should disclose the amount of the draw-down and its impact on income.
-The Appointed Actuary should also discuss whether the methodology (bifurcated or whole contract) used to determine the segregated fund guarantees differs between the total requirements and liability determination.
+The Appointed Actuary should also discuss whether the methodology (bifurcated or whole contract) used to determine the segregated fund guarantee liabilities differs between the calculation of the total requirements and liability determination.